Parkinson’s Hand Test

 Use Template

-The Parkinson’s Hand Test is a type of Parkinson’s Test that focuses on the hands.
-It doesn’t just point to one particular test.
-It could be any one of these:
+The Parkinson’s Hand Test is a type of Parkinson’s test that focuses on the hands.
+It can be any one of the following tests:

-1. Finger Tapping - The patient will tap their thumb and index finger repeatedly for a set amount of time (which is up to the healthcare professional).
-They need to do this for both hands.
+• Finger tapping: The patient will repeatedly tap their thumb and index finger repeatedly for a set amount of time, depending on the healthcare professional (which is up to the healthcare professional).
+They need to do this by alternating finger-tapping movements with both hands.

-2. Hand Grip - This is also known as the Fist Open-Close Test.
-It’s self-explanatory.
-The patient just needs to open and close their fists repeatedly, also for a set amount of time.
-They also need to perform this for both hands.
+• Hand grip: This is also known as the fist open-close test.
+The patient opens and closes their fists repeatedly, also for a set amount of time.
+They need to perform this for both hands.

-3. Hand Pronation/Supination - The patient extends their arm forward, and they will repeatedly pronate and supinate their hands for a set amount of time.
+• Hand pronation/supination: The patient extends their arm forward, and they will repeatedly pronate and supinate their hands for a set amount of time.

 How to perform the Parkinson's Hand Test?